 Charity watchdog and rating groups like Charity Navigator and Charity Watch give Kars4Kids low-to-failing ratings, for “disguising the purpose” of donations, and because of the costly non-stop 1-877-Kars4Kids commercials with the appeal to “donate your car today”.
-Simply, such constant advertising eats into the amount of donation money left over to actually run the programs the advertising is promoting.

 The Minnesota Attorney-General has accused Kars4Kids of spending just $12,000 on programs for Minnesota kids after raising some $3 million in the state, and neglecting to tell donors it turns over 90% of money left over after advertising and other expenses to one single partner non-profit with a narrow religious and geographical focus.